yash9111/questdb.io/docs/reference/sql/join.md

 ## LEFT (OUTER) JOIN

-`LEFT OUTER JOIN` or simply `LEFT JOIN` will return **all** records from the left table, and if matched, the records of the right table.
-When there is no match for the right table, it will return `NULL` values in right table fields.
+`LEFT OUTER JOIN` or simply `LEFT JOIN` returns **all** records from the left table, and if matched, the records of the right table.
+When there is no match for the right table, it returns `NULL` values in right table fields.

 The general syntax is as follows: